 Back when it wasn’t in the coldest days of the winter, I walked around the former Sue Bennett College in London, Kentucky.
 The college, in operation between 1897 through 1997, was affiliated with the Women’s Division of the General Board of Global Ministries, the national organization of the United Methodist Church.
 It began as an elementary school before becoming a two-year college.

-Windsor School is located in the Walnut Hills neighborhood in Cincinnati, Ohio and was constructed in 1888.
-It closed in 2004 after years of decline.
+The Windsor School, located in Cincinnati’s Walnut Hills neighborhood, opened in 1888 but closed in 2004 after years of decline.